openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-rpc.md

 **Error Description**

-This operation is permitted only for proxy objects.
+This operation is exclusively permitted for proxy objects.

 **Possible Causes**

-A method supported exclusively by RemoteProxy was invoked on a RemoteObject.
+A method supported only by RemoteProxy was invoked on a RemoteObject.

 **Resolution Steps**

-Verify whether RemoteProxy-exclusive methods were called on a RemoteObject.
+Verify if RemoteObject was incorrectly used to call RemoteProxy-exclusive methods.

 ## 1900006 IPC Object Permission Error